MeykeBos/WomenInDataScience2022/README.md

 # WomenInDataScience2022

-The added files in this repository provide an idea of our approach towards the WomenInDataScience Datathon 2022 on Kaggle
+The added files in this repository provide an idea of our approach (Brenda Loznik and myself) towards the WomenInDataScience Datathon 2022 on Kaggle

 DATA PIPELINE<br>
 1 clean_data<br>